lijok/docs/decision-records/5-simple-cicd-workflows.md

 # Simple CI/CD workflows

 ## Context
-CI/CD workflows are very difficult to test, as tooling for written, reproducible CI/CD workflow testing does not exist.
+CI/CD workflows are very difficult to test, as mature tooling for written, reproducible CI/CD workflow testing does not exist.
 Therefore, the only way to test your CI/CD workflows is to make changes to them, push, and hope for the best.
 This gets particularly tricky and dangerous if you have to test CI/CD workflows that manage deployments.

 CI/CD is one of the most in-flux systems in any company.
 Migrations to a different CI/CD system happen every couple of years, as new, cheaper, more convenient alternatives come out.